-Age – generally participation in this program is limited to persons aged 60 and older.
+Age – Participation in this program is limited to persons age 60 and older.
 However, an exception is made for persons with a disability, as determined by the Social Security Administration.
 All participants must be at least 18 years of age.

-Income – the applicant must be enrolled in regular Medicaid, rather than one of the state’s several Medicaid waivers.
+The applicant must be enrolled in regular Medicaid, rather than one of the state’s several Medicaid waivers.
 The state has established a guideline — rather than a strict limit — on the applicant’s income.
-As of April 2019, the applicant should have monthly income no greater than approximately $1,300.
+As of December 2022, the applicant should have monthly income no greater than approximately $1,300.
 The exact income limit is determined by one’s local County Department of Job & Family Services (CDJFS).

-Assets – In 2019, the applicant can have no more than $2,000 in countable assets.
+In 2022, the applicant can have no more than $2,000 in countable assets.
 While that number might sound very low, many assets are exempt from counting for benefits eligibility purposes.
-A qualified benefits adviser can guide individuals, couples, and the seniors’ families through the options to qualify for RSS when eligibility is not clear.
+A qualified benefits adviser can guide individuals, couples, and the senior’s families through the options to qualify for RSS when eligibility is not clear.
 Learn more.

-***All residential facilities must be licensed by the Ohio Department of Mental Health & Addiction Services (OhioMHAS).
-Please note that program participants cannot reside in a residential facility that has 17 or more beds unless OhioMHAS has approved the living arrangement, which the agency can do on an individual basis.
+Note: All residential facilities must be licensed by the Ohio Department of Mental Health & Addiction Services (OhioMHAS).
+Program participants cannot reside in a residential facility that has 17 or more beds unless OhioMHAS has approved the living arrangement, which the agency can do on an individual basis.

-Please make note, as of April 2019, there is no wait list for this program.
-Individuals currently residing in a nursing facility who wish to transition back into the community are given priority in the event that there is a waitlist.
+Please make note, a wait list may exist for this program.
+Individuals currently residing in a nursing facility who wish to transition back into the community are given priority in the event that there is a wait list.